 In 2014, sales are projected to grow 3% to 5% in local currency, driven by higher volumes, pricing and the incremental impact of the WAPC acquisition in the first half of the year (see note 2 of the financial statements for additional information).
+Operating income in 2014 is expected to exceed operating income in 2013.
 Operating income was \$550.5 million in fiscal year 2013.
 Excluding special charges of \$25.0 million related to reorganization activities in the EMEA region and a \$15.3 million loss on a voluntary pension settlement, both of which were recorded in the fourth quarter of 2013, adjusted operating income in 2013 was \$590.8 million.
-Due in large part to higher sales, improved gross profit margin and CCI cost savings, operating income is projected to increase 6% to 8% in 2014 when compared to adjusted operating income in 2013.
-Diluted earnings per share are projected to be between \$3.22 and \$3.29 in 2014.
+During the three and nine months ended August 31, 2014, we recorded special charges of \$2.3 million, of which \$1.0 million related to the EMEA reorganization announced in the prior year and \$1.3 million related to the consolidation of certain manufacturing operations in the U.S. industrial business.
+Due in large part to higher sales and CCI cost savings, adjusted operating income (excluding special charges) is projected to increase 4% to 5% in 2014 when compared to adjusted operating income in 2013.
+Adjusted diluted earnings per share (excluding \$0.01 of special charges) are projected to be between \$3.30 and \$3.37 in 2014.
 This compares to diluted earnings per share of \$2.91 in 2013.
 Excluding the earnings per share impact of the aforementioned special charges and loss on voluntary pension settlement, adjusted diluted earnings per share in 2013 was \$3.13.
-The projected increase in diluted earnings per share in 2014, when compared to adjusted diluted earnings per share in 2013 is 3% to 5%.
-This growth rate includes the unfavorable impact of an increase in the 2014 tax rate when compared to the 2013 tax rate.
+The projected increase in adjusted diluted earnings per share in 2014, when compared to adjusted diluted earnings per share in 2013, is 5% to 8%.